flyjeray/pigeon/README.md

 - `state/`: Zustand store for chat state management
 - `views/`: Page-level components (login, register, messaging)
 - `supabase/`: Supabase context and React integration

+## Real-Time Updates

+Pigeon uses Supabase Realtime (wrapped by the `pigeon-supabase-wrapper` package) to keep the UI in sync with the latest conversations and messages without manual refresh.

+- **Conversations:** The Supabase wrapper exposes a `subscribeToNewConversations` API that listens for new conversation rows involving the current user and notifies the frontend, which then updates the chat list.
+- **Messages:** The Supabase wrapper exposes a `subscribeToConversation` API that listens for new messages in a given conversation and notifies the frontend.
+Incoming messages are appended to local state and decrypted on the client using the shared secret, preserving end-to-end encryption while still providing live updates.

 ## End-to-End Encryption Flow